Roxatidine acetate

 Pharmacodynamic studies showed that 150 mg of roxatidine acetate were optimal in suppressing gastric acid secretion, and that a single bedtime dose of 150 mg was more effective than a dose of 75 mg twice daily in terms of inhibiting nocturnal acid secretion.

 It was patented in 1979 and approved for medical use in 1986.
-It is available in countries including China, Japan, Korea, Germany, Italy, the Netherlands, Greece and South Africa.
+It is available in countries including China, Japan, Korea, Germany, Italy, the Netherlands, Greece, and South Africa.

+Synthesis

+The reductive amination between piperidine (1) and 3-hydroxybenzaldehyde (2) gives 3-(1-piperidinylmethyl)phenol (3).
+Williamson ether synthesis with N-(3-bromopropyl)phthalimide (4) gives the intermediate 5.
+Deprotection with hydrazine yields (3-(1-piperidinylmethyl)phenoxy)propylamine (6).
+Heating with glycolic acid (7) provides roxatidine (8) which is then converted to its acetate ester, roxatidine acetate (9), by acetylation with acetic anhydride.